Visiting the fascinating country of the Netherlands

 It was easy to find a decent breakfast at a cafe.
 I could eat a croissant every day.

-10. You can see a lot in a day – we spent only a day in several cities.
-Oddly enough it was enough time.
+We spent only a day in several cities, which, oddly enough, was enough time.
 Most of them are not that big.
-You have to do some walking, but that is part of the fun, and help burn all the calories from the Apple pie.
+You have to do some walking, but that is part of the fun and helps burn all the calories from the Apple pie.
 Did I mention that it is excellent?

 The views from the Delft Church in the market square were great.
 Lots of stairs, but worth the climb.